 PATTC would like to acknowedge the invaluable support we have received from our many industry partners!
 Between job training placements, employment opportunities, equipment donations and great updates on latest trends, the help industry has provided has been really wonderful.
-To those of you at Breck, SteepleJack, Skyhigh, ICON, Chinook and many others - a big thanks!
+To those of you at the Saskatchewan Ministry of the Economy, Breck, SteepleJack, Skyhigh, ICON, Chinook and many others - a big thanks!

 Before the update - all the best of the season to you all, from all of us at PATTC!

 December was a very busy month for us, with the completion of the Regina Introduction to Construction class, several session s of apprenticeship training, the SIIT Introduction to Scaffolding program at Meadow Lake - congrats Val-Gene, on another successful outcome - and teh shorter Basic Scaffolding program at Corcan.
 Planning for the spring indicates a very busy season ahead with classes full int he north and south of the province.

 A very busy fall, we have been running a number of classes for several of our clients.
 Saskatoon saw the graduation of a PARC "introduction to Commercial Construction" class, an SIIT "introduction to Scaffold" class, and our first ever "Introduction to Millwright" program.
 We've run a number of steel astud and drywall programs for CORCAN, and have an SIIT Introduction to Scaffold class running right now in Meadow Lake.
 Several apprenticeship classes have also run this fall, and a number of short safety training programs.

 Regina has seen the completion of a Regina Skills and Training Centre Introduction toi Scaffold class; three levels of apprenticeship training; and a PARC "Introduction to Commercial Construction class, currently running.

 We are presently working with CORCAN across the Prairies to deliver scaffold training in federal institutions, for which we have the exclusive contract.